ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 Where were you born and where do you live now?

 I was born in Johannesburg, South Africa, in 1982 and was brought up there.
-I have travelled a lot during this time and I am now currently based in Central London, United Kingdom, but work between the UK, Europe and South Africa as I have clients and commitments in these countries.
+I have traveled a lot during this time and I am now currently based in Central London, United Kingdom, but frequently work between the UK, Europe and South Africa as I have clients and commitments in these countries.

 How and when were you introduced to photography?